Crispy air fryer eggplant Milanese on a bed of arugula, with cherry tomatoes tossed in balsamic vinegar, basil, shaved parmesan and balsamic glaze!

 - Don’t skip the balsamic glaze.

 I have the Crux digital air fryer and absolutely love it!
 They don’t make my exact model anymore – but click here for the new version.
 It has great reviews.
 I also heard amazing things about this Ninja air fryer with a convection oven included.
+I love my air fryer for getting breaded foods super crisp!
+Crispy eggplant is so underrated.

 More meatless meals you will love: